About J C Penney Life Insurance Company Inc

 Sales and Marketing

-Aegon primarily sells its products and services through brokers, agents, financial advisors, and banks.
+Aegon primarily sells its products and services through brokers, agents, independent financial advisors, employee, benefit consultants, and banks.
 It also does some direct selling.
+Aegon's partnership with Banco Santander allows Aegon to sell products through the Spanish banking giant's branch network.

 Plano, TX 75075-8205